chadpenny/cpenny-portfolio/finalProject_part1.md

 ### Data
+The link below has a single excel with multiple sheets for the data I plan on using at this point.
+I will likely add to the risks/benefits data with one of the sources listed previously.
 ![Excel Data](final_project_data.xlsx)
 For Risks of Vitamin D Deficiencies/Benefits of Adequate Levels I will use a variety of sources including mostly scientific journals: (https://vitamindwiki.com/Chart+of+Vitamin+D+levels+vs+disease+-+Grassroots+Health+June+2013)).
 This chart is a consolation of several studies on Vitamin D. I will need to cite each individual study.